 Question: How do I determine which Family Bibles in the "current batch" have already been processed

-and which ones havent?
+and which ones haven't?

-Answer: The easiest thing is to focus on those that have the "Add Tag" icon.
+The easiest thing is to focus on those that have the "Add Tag" icon.

 Also any that have already been processed should have a blue person tag indicating a link to a FamilySearch Family Tree Record.